 - Provide results of studies aimed at any location-specific issues that may occur.
 In San Joaquin Valley, South Coast, and Coachella Valley areas (as of 3/2005), summarize how project design and operational/construction practices will comply with PM2.5 and PM10 regulations.

 - If construction will last more than 3 years, or will substantially affect traffic due to detours, closures, and temporary terminations, then the CO and PM10 hot-spot impacts of the disturbed traffic flow should be analyzed.
-In areas subject to transportation conformity requirements, a construction impact analysis is required if construction will last more than 5 years.
+In areas subject to transportation conformity requirements, a construction impact analysis is required if construction will last more than 5 years at any individual site.

 Air pollutant emissions from a project may have an indirect or cumulative effect at a regional scale, since they combine with all other emissions in a region to produce certain pollutant concentrations.
 If a project is included in a RTP and TIP that contributes to attainment or maintenance of applicable air quality standards–as documented in a program level environmental document or a conformity analysis–it would not typically have a cumulative adverse impact on regional air quality.

 There may be cases where a separate methodology is needed for assessing indirect and/or cumulative impacts.